-It is no secret that I love all things having to do with the holidays, especially Christmas.
-(You know how I feel about Halloween – if it fell off the calendar I wouldn’t even notice.)
-In the past, I would start thinking about how to prepare for the holidays around Halloween, but really woudn’t start until mid-November.
 However, last year I took a good hard look at all of the things that I consider holiday traditions and tried to decide which ones were worth my time in the busiest month of the year.
 As a result, I cut out things that I actually enjoy for the sake of saving time and saving my sanity.

-Last year I didn’t send holiday cards and I don’t regret it.
-I got back at least four December evenings that would have once been spent hunting down addresses, addressing cards, stamping cards, not to mention the time to take photos and choose and order a card.
 But then I had an epiphany.
-A friend of mine mentioned that she was ordering her holiday cards now to get a jump on the season and it occurred to me that this would solve all of my problems!
+A friend of mine mentioned that she was ordering her holiday cards now to get a jump on the season.
+It occurred to me that this would solve all of my problems!
 Well, at the very least it would solve all of my holiday card related problems.
-And that got me thinking about other ways we can prepare for the holidays now so that we can sit back and enjoy the season when the time comes.
+And that got me thinking about other ways we can prepare for the holidays now.
+Then we can sit back and enjoy the season when the time comes.

 Prepare for the Holidays Tip #1 – Order holiday cards early